 Neurotransmitters are naturally occurring chemicals that facilitate communication between the brain and body.
 They control thoughts, moods, behaviors, cognitive functions, energy levels, gut function, circulation, immune response, motor functions sleep, appetite, sexual, metabolism, pain perception and management, vision, feelings of well-being and connectedness, and affect all aspects of our physical, mental, and spiritual health.
 It is estimated that 86 percent of Americans have sub-optimal levels.

-Ensuring proper production and function of these messengers and keeping them in balance is vital.
+Ensuring the proper production and function of these messengers and keeping them in balance is vital for our health and well-being and alleviating stress and anxiety.
 However, neurotransmitter testing is not needed to achieve this goal, so don’t waste your money, use your symptoms as your guide.

 Dan Hurley.
 Your Backup Brain.
 Psychology Today.
 November 1, 2011. https://www.psychologytoday.com/articles/201111/your-backup-brain